Disclaimer: Their words, not ours!

 “Savage,” by aespa

-Written by Yoo Young-Jin, “Savage” is the “hyperpop-tinged title track from the EP of the same name by aespa, released last October.
+Written by Yoo Young-Jin, “Savage” is the “hyperpop-tinged title track from the EP of the same name by aespa, is one of k-pop songs released last October.
 With its “clanging electronic instrumentation” and cathartic rap verses, the single perfectly seals the ferocity and edginess that is aespa.

 “Cinema” by CIX